-- The present study instruments were demographic profile, background information and 169 - Constipation Assessment Scale (CAS) questionnaires.
-The CAS is a prestigious scientific tool 170 - 171 designed for the first time in 1989 by Williams and Mc.millan to check the presence and - 172 severity of constipation.
-The tool that evaluates the severity of constipation clinically consists - 173 of 8 items, including abdominal distention or bloating, change in amount of gas passed - 174 rectally, less frequent bowel movements, oozing liquid stool, rectal fullness or pressure, rectal - pain with bowel movement, small volume of stool and unable to pass stool within 24 hours.
-175 - The score for this tool is calculated based on the five-point Likert scale ranging from zero to 176 - 177 four and the total score range of 0 to 32 calculating from the sum of the above items, 0-8 no - 178 or minimal, 9-16 mild to moderate, 17-24 severe, and 25-32 more severe.
-This tool is - 179 - reliable, as the reliability of this tool has been modified and evaluated to verify the severity of - 180 constipation in pregnancy (r = 0.92).
-A study in 2007 also confirmed the tool validity (r = - 0.84) with a Pearson's correlation coefficient.
-1 181
+- 169 The present study instruments were demographic profile, background information and - 170 Constipation Assessment Scale (CAS) questionnaires.
+The CAS is a prestigious scientific tool - designed for the first time in 1989 by Williams and Mc.millan to check the presence and - severity of constipation.
+The tool that evaluates the severity of constipation clinically consists - of 8 items, including abdominal distention or bloating, change in amount of gas passed - 174 rectally, less frequent bowel movements, oozing liquid stool, rectal fullness or pressure, rectal - pain with bowel movement, small volume of stool and unable to pass stool within 24 hours. - The score for this tool is calculated based on the five-point Likert scale ranging from zero to - four and the total score range of 0 to 32 calculating from the sum of the above items, 0-8 no - or minimal, 9-16 mild to moderate, 17-24 severe, and 25-32 more severe.
+This tool is - reliable, as the reliability of this tool has been modified and evaluated to verify the severity of - constipation in pregnancy (r = 0.92).
+A study in 2007 also confirmed the tool validity (r = 0.92). - 181 0.84) with a Pearson's correlation coefficient.

-Interventions 182
+Interventions

-- 183 After selecting patients and obtaining informed written consent and subjecting them in two - 184 groups of reflexology and Goleghand, the constipation degree was determined in two groups - 185 and then intervention was performed.
-In the reflexology group, firstly, with maintaining - 186 - patient safety, the units were requested to be in comfortable (supine) position.
-The patient's - 187 pants were raised to the knee and the researcher was positioned in the front of patient while - 188 sitting on a chair. - 189 After warming the hands, the patient's legs (shins, ankles, soles, and fingers) were oily with - 190 sweet almond oil (neutralized therapeutically) to facilitate massage.
-The relaxation - 191 techniques were performed to relax the feet and prepare for reflexology.
-Then, the - 192 constipation points based on reflexology technique were massaged, according to valid - 193 sources including stomach, liver, gallbladder, pancreas, and intestines, especially ileocecal - 194 valve and rectosigmoid colon. - The reflexology was performed twice daily for 15 minutes each time for 2 weeks.
-This 195 - 196 practice was done by female researcher for women and by male research assistant for men.
-A - 197 researcher and male research assistant received the necessary training for foot reflexology - 198 from a Chinese medicine specialist.
-In the group receiving Golghand, the Golghand was - 199 taken half an hour before lunch (a teaspoonful mixed in a cup of cooled boiled water) for 2 - 200 weeks.
-The Golghand consumption was reminded daily by telephone and was assured of - 201 appropriate usage. - 202 The study was blinded and the CAS was completed by an assessor unaware of the - 203 intervention method for both groups at the end of the second week.
+- 183 After selecting patients and obtaining informed written consent and subjecting them in two - 184 groups of reflexology and Goleghand, the constipation degree (mild, moderate and severe - 185 constipation based on "Constipation Assessment Scale") was determined in two groups and - then intervention was performed.
+In the reflexology group, firstly, with maintaining patient - safety, the units were requested to be in comfortable (supine) position.
+The patient's pants - were raised to the knee and the researcher was positioned in the front of patient while sitting - on a chair. - After warming the hands, the patient's legs (shins, ankles, soles, and fingers) were oiled with - 191 sweet almond oil (neutralized therapeutically) to facilitate massage.
+The relaxation - 192 techniques were performed to relax the feet and prepare for reflexology.
+Then, the - 193 constipation points based on reflexology technique were massaged, according to valid - sources including stomach, liver, gallbladder, pancreas, and intestines, especially ileocecal - valve and rectosigmoid colon. - The reflexology was performed twice daily for 15 minutes each time for 2 weeks.
+This - 197 practice was done by female researcher for women and by male research assistant for men.
+A - 198 researcher and male research assistant received the necessary training for foot reflexology - 199 from a Chinese medicine specialist.
+In the group receiving Golghand, the Golghand was - taken half an hour before lunch (a teaspoonful mixed in a cup of cooled boiled water) for 2 - 201 weeks.
+The Golghand consumption was reminded daily by telephone and was assured of - appropriate usage.

+The study was blinded and the CAS was completed by an assessor unaware of the intervention method for both groups at the end of the second week.
 The units were requested to record their own bowel habits (frequency, tympanites, abdominal pain and vomiting) daily in the checklist.
 Data were collected in person.